tneigerux/svg-example/src/site/colophon.md

 * Mask Photo by Anna Shvets from Pexels
 * Scooter Photo by Nathan Salt from Pexels
 * Puppy Photo by Andreas Wohlfahrt from Pexels
+* Car Interior Photo by Mike from Pexels